Mustafiz04/Covid-19-website/README.md

  - [India](https://api.covid19india.org/data.json)
  - [World](https://api.covid19api.com/summary)

-### HTML, CSS, BOOSTRAP, JAVASCRIPT is used for frontend program
+### HTML, CSS, BOOTSTRAP, JAVASCRIPT is used for frontend program
 ### NodeJS is used for backend program
 ### It is hosted free on Heroku.
 _ _ _